-EyeSight® is available on selected Forester models.
-EyeSight® is standard on Outback, Legacy, Impreza, XV, Levorg and WRX (Auto only) models.
+EyeSight® is standard on Outback, Legacy, Impreza, XV, Forester, Levorg and WRX (Auto only) models.

 Check out Subaru America's overview of the EyeSight® features in the video below.
 Please note - only some of our NZ new Subaru's with EyeSight® include the Lane Keep Assist feature.

 Vehicle Dynamics Control system (VDC):